Betty Barr Boilesen

 blessings that I know would last.

 It's true that trinkets and material things

 don't matter.
 But trinkets can be used to remember someone.
-Some of you might have something

-or a birthday gift or a photograph
+You might have a recipe of hers, or a birthday gift or a photograph

 or a quote that you know she liked.
 Today, my sister is wearing

 the sweater that my mom wore when she came home from hospital

 after she gave birth to my sister.
 My wife is wearing my mom's

 turquoise necklace.
 There are pink roses on the table with her

 urn recalling the pink roses of her wedding.
 This church itself

 has an unbelieveable number of connections to her life.

-We all have things or associations we can link to her.
-But in the end
+We all have things or associations we can

-blessing anyone could give.
+it is truly the most precious blessing anyone could give.

 of my mom as a little girl standing beside my grandmother in

 the parlor of their farmhouse.
 At the end of each day, my grandfather

 would be walking in from the fields, and the sun would be setting,

 and my grandmother would sit down at the piano and start singing

 I have wounded any soul today